 Wearing very large or heavy pierced earrings.

 Some people stretch their earlobes intentionally.
-Ear gauging, also known as earlobe stretching, is a type of body piercing which involves progressively increasing the size of an earlobe hole to accommodate increasingly larger earrings.
+Ear gauging, also known as earlobe stretching, is a type of body piercing that involves progressively increasing the size of an earlobe hole to accommodate increasingly larger earrings.
 The process starts with a standard ear piercing, and then after the lobe heals, a larger piece of circular jewelry is inserted.
 When that hole heals, a still larger piece of circular jewelry is inserted to stretch the hole some more, and so on, until the desired size hole is achieved.

 Unfortunately, after the whole process is finished, some people eventually come to regret having it done.
 They may decide they no longer like the look, or perhaps stretched earlobes may interfere with their social or professional lives.
 These individuals may desire earlobe repair to have their “old” earlobes back.